Structure your repository

 my_dataset_repository/ ├── README.md └── data/ ├── train/ │ ├── shard_0.csv │ ├── shard_1.csv │ ├── shard_2.csv │ └── shard_3.csv └── test/ ├── shard_0.csv └── shard_1.csv

-If you have other data files in addition to the traditional train, validation, and test sets, you must use a different structure.
+If you have other data files in addition to the traditional train/validation/test sets, you must use the following structure.
+Follow the file name format exactly for this type of structure: data/<split_name>-xxxxx-of-xxxxx.csv.
+Here is an example with three splits: train, test, and random:

 my_dataset_repository/ ├── README.md └── data/ ├── train-00000-of-00003.csv ├── train-00001-of-00003.csv ├── train-00002-of-00003.csv ├── test-00000-of-00001.csv ├── random-00000-of-00003.csv ├── random-00001-of-00003.csv └── random-00002-of-00003.csv